mlflow/mlflow/docs/source/model-registry.rst

 .. _using-registered-model-aliases:

-Deploy and organize models with aliases and tags
+Deploy and Organize Models with Aliases and Tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Model aliases and tags help you organize and manage models in the MLflow Model Registry.